E-Sid/scripts/README.md

 _These are mostly GNU/Linux [BASH Shell](https://www.gnu.org/software/bash/), AWK, [Perl](https://www.perl.org/), Sed & [MS-PowerShell](https://learn.microsoft.com/en-gb/powershell/) calculator scripts for cognitive tests, psychiatric rating scales, cardiovascular calculators.
 Some calculators are platform independent (Perl, [REXX](https://www.rexxla.org/), [FreeBASIC](https://www.freebasic.net/), and other Batch files for [FreeDOS](https://www.freedos.org/)_. _Some scripts are designed for GNU/Linux and other POSIX compatible OS, others are geared to MS-PowerShell, and some others eg platform independent eg Perl._

 # Rationale
 Medical calculators help provide numerical values which makes quantification, and tracking of progress easier.
+The availability of a script allows for data validation and saving the ouctome, with clear cues to minimise data entry duplication.
 Medicine is not a pure scientific endeavour, hence, some medical calculators esp. measuring depression severity etc. attempt to put a numerical value to a subjective experience.

 ## System requirements
 The aim of these calculators and algorithms is to provide a simple minimalist effecient command-line interface (CLI) scripts which could work in a teletype shell, or terminal.
 These tests do not require online connection (*apart from downloading them*).
 The memory requirements are minimal.

 ## Supported platforms
 The current scripts aim to cover multiple platforms eg \*nix (Unix, BSD, GNU/Linux), BSD operating systems _eg_ [FreeBSD (NomadBSD, DragonFlyBSD), NetBSD, OpenBSD], \*nix/BSD derivatives eg MacOS, platforms that have POSIX compliance layer eg [Haiku](https://www.haiku-os.org/), as well as other operating systems eg FreeDOS & MS-Windows (_via PowerShell or Command Prompt_), as well as other platform independent calculators and algorithms.
+Perl codes could be used on any platform provided that an appropriate installation is done.
+MS-PowerShell codes could work under GNU/Linux if the appropriate app is installed.
+ReXX could be used under GNU/Linux, also it could be used under Amiga/AROS etc.

 ## License
 Users have access to the source code, so they are welcome to study, improve, and copy the design for other tests under GNU/GPL-3 license.